Xilinx/kria-dfx-apps/README.md

 # kria-dfx-apps
+Repository consists of applications to test the accelerators and Jupyter notebooks to test accelertor orchestration.

 # Prerequisite for native compilation
 - Program classic-22.04-kr06 image from Ubuntu on the SD card
   1. Download "iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz" by clicking "Download 64-bit" button under "Ubuntu Desktop 22.04 LTS" from https://ubuntu.com/download/amd-xilinx